Ashvin-Vargez/ChatSQL/README.md

-# Visual_SQL
+# Chat_SQL
 Application that takes a query in natural language and returns answers or visualizations from an SQL Database.

-replace
+use the code
 db = SQLDatabase.from_uri("sqlite:///chinook.db")
-with your own database.
+with your own database if you are using a sqlite db.